 Geomechanics at the Heart* of Reservoir Flow

-Reservoir Dynamics Ltd conducts research and provides consultancy services on the topics of geomechanics, faults and fractures and their influence on fluid flow in oil and gas reservoirs.
+Reservoir Dynamics Ltd conducts research and provides consultancy and training services on the topics of geomechanics, faults and fractures and their influence on fluid flow in oil and gas reservoirs.

-* The company logo represents not hearts, but the orientational distribution of correlation in x-x strain (x is across the page) in an elastic medium.
+* A note that summarises the implications of this phrase can be downloaded here.
+The company logo represents not hearts, but the orientational distribution of correlation in x-x strain (x is across the page) in an elastic medium.
 Similar lobes have been observed in 2 types of field production data: see Heffer et al, 2010.and Heffer & Lean, 1993 .
 Heffer, 2012a has proposed a mechanism that links those completely independent sets of observations: it involves the presence of compliant, stress-aligned (micro-)cracks, whose stress fields interfere constructively in shearing directions.
-There is plentiful, again completely independent, evidence for the prevalence of such micro-cracks in most formations (see publications (co-)authored by Stuart Crampin, Professor of Seismic Anisotropy at The University of Edinburgh).
+There is plentiful, again completely independent, evidence for the prevalence of such micro-cracks in most formations (see publications (co-)authored by Stuart Crampin, Professor of Seismic Anisotropy at The University of Edinburgh)

 For more information contact: firstname.lastname@example.org